gracefulife/clova-developer-guide/en/CEK/References/ClovaHomeInterface/Shared_Objects.md

 | [VolumeObject](#VolumeObject)           | An object containing a volume          |

 ### ApplianceObject {#ApplianceObject}
-An object that contains details of an IoT appliance.
+An object containing details of an IoT appliance.
 This object is used when returning CEK a list of appliances registered to a user account or when requesting a Clova Home extension to control a specified appliance.

 #### Object field
 | Field name       | Type    | Field description                     | Required |